watem-sedem/watem-sedem/docs/rasterinfo.rst

 Raster Coordinates
 ==================

-The origin of the raster coordinatesytem in CN-WS lies in the lower left rastercell.
-This cell has the raster coordinates (0,0).
+The origin of the raster coordinatesytem in CN-WS lies in the upper left rastercell.
+This cell has the raster coordinates (1,1).